shill1729/synthesizer/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The synthesizer package provides functions for synthesizing melodies, chords, and stochastic compositions directly in R.
+The synthesizer package provides functions for synthesizing melodies, chords, and stochastic compositions directly in R. Note that this project is a *work in progress* and will likely be missing features for quite some time.

 ## Table of contents
 1. [Installation](#installation)